neondatabase/website/next/content/docs/guides/stepzen.md

 stepzen start
 ```

-This command deploys the schema to the StepZen cloud after which you can explore the GraphQL API in the [StepZen dashboard](https://dashboard.stepzen.com/explorer).
+Once the schema is deployed, you can explore the GraphQL API in the [StepZen dashboard](https://dashboard.stepzen.com/explorer).

 From the dashboard you can view the GraphQL schema, try out queries and mutations, and generate code snippets for your favorite programming language.

 The CLI also outputs the URL of your GraphQL API endpoint.
 You can use this endpoint to query your API from other tools or applications.

 It's time to start querying the GraphQL API.
 Start by querying the `customer` table.
-You can do this by writing the following query in the left section:
+You can do this by writing the following query on the left-hand side of the dashboard:

 ```graphql
 {